codurance/site/src/_posts/2018-10-17-the-functional-style-part-5.md

 ### I heard Monads are all about encapsulating side-effects.

 If you first came across the Monad pattern while learning Haskell, then most likely you would have learnt about it in the shape of the I/O Monad.
 The Haskell tutorial on I/O literally advises you not to worry about the Monad part for now, that you don't need to understand it in order to do I/O. Personally, that would just have the effect of making me worry more.
-Probably because of this, people who learn Haskell think that the purpose of a Monad is to encapsulate side-effects such as I/O. I'm not going to disagree, I cannot comment on that, but personally I do not understand the Monad pattern that way.
+Probably because of this, people who learn Haskell think that the purpose of a Monad is to encapsulate side-effects such as I/O. I'm not going to disagree, I cannot comment on that, but I have not come to understand the Monad pattern that way.

 In my view, a Monad wraps a typed value (of any type) and maintains some additional state separately from the type of the wrapped value.
 We have seen two examples here.
 In the case of the `Optional` monad, the additional state is whether or not the value is present.
 In the case of the `MaybeValid` monad, it is whether or not the value is valid, plus a validation error in the case that it is not.
+Notice that there are _two_ types here: the monadic type (e.g. `Optional`) and the wrapped type.

 You can supply the Monad with a function that operates on the encapsulated value.
 Whatever the type is of the wrapped value, the function's argument must match it.
-The Monad will call the function and yield a similar Monad encapsulating the value returned by function.
-This is called "binding".
+The Monad will pass its wrapped value to the function and will yield a new Monad, of the same monadic type, encapsulating the value returned by function.
+This is called a "binding operation".
 The encapsulated type of the new Monad may be different and that is fine.
-For example, if you have an `Optional` wrapping a `Date`, you may pass it a function that maps a `Date` to a `String` and the result will be an `Optional` wrapping a `String`.
-If there is some additional functionality associated with the Monad's additional state, the Monad takes care of it as part of the binding operation.
+For example, if you have an `Optional` wrapping a `Date`, you may bind a function that maps a `Date` to a `String` and the result will be an `Optional` wrapping a `String`.
+If there is some additional functionality associated with the Monad's additional state, the Monad handles it as part of the binding operation.
 For example, when you pass a function to an empty `Optional`, the function will not executed; the result is another empty `Optional`.
-In this way, you can call a chain of composed functions in sequence, morphing from type to type, all in the context of the Monad.
+In this way, you can call a chain of composed functions in sequence, morphing from type to type, all within the context of the Monad.

 Finally, the Monad provides a means for you to handle the value, taking account of the additional monadic state, in whatever the appropriate manner is given the context of your program.
 The appropriate behaviour is, naturally, handled using first-class functions.
 The other functions used in the binding operations are thus decoupled from the additional state maintained in the Monad and freed from all responsibility for dealing with it.